 Font and Colors

-While the text and graphic parts used to be combined, they are now separate.
-The inscription and the drawing do not overlap – they are divided.
+While the text and graphics were once combined, they are now separate.
+The inscription and the drawing do not overlap; they are separate.
 At the top is a black rectangle with a “bent” corner; below is the brand name.
-Thus, the designers combined the old and the new, as the geometric figure runs diagonally (as before), and the word is made in a smooth font (as now).
+Thus, the designers combined the old and the new: the geometric figure runs diagonally (as before), and the word is set in a smooth font (as now).

 The London-based design bureau BrandOpus, entrusted with updating the logo, created an individual font, Carling Regular.
-It is based on the font Trade Gothic Bold Condensed.
+It is based on the Trade Gothic Bold Condensed font.
 The brand emblem’s corporate colors are black, gold, red, and gray.

 FAQ